datascienceconfidential/datascienceconfidential.github.io/_posts/2018-02-07-jigsaw-equation.md

  <img src="/blog/images/2018-02/jigsaw_function_1.png" />
 </div>

 I am particularly interested in the cases of a 1000-piece puzzle, for which $b=155.6$ and a 500-piece puzzle, for which $b=86.36$.
-This corresponds to sections of size 6.4 and 5.8 respectively, so our jigsaw puzzle should be divisible into blocks of aboue 6 pieces each.
+This corresponds to sections of size 6.4 and 5.8 respectively, so our jigsaw puzzle should be divisible into blocks of about 6 pieces each.
 In terms of the picture, this would correspond to a picture which contains a large number of small and easily-distinguishable items or regions, in other words, something graphically "busy".

 I have not been able to find a way to simplify $\eqref{eq:1}$, but at least it is possible to find an approximate solution, depending on what counts as a solution.